-At Restored Path Detox, we walk with you through every stage of early recovery -- from medically monitored detox to thorough and personalized continuing care planning.
-Your entire admissions process takes just minutes, starting with a brief pre-assessment over the phone.
+At Restored Path Detox, we walk you through every stage of meth withdrawal and early recovery — from medically monitored meth detox to thorough personalized continuing care planning.
+Your entire admissions process takes just minutes, starting with a brief preassessment over the phone.
 We’ll explore potential coverage options and set a date and time for intake.

 - TVs in all rooms

 - Cell phone access for executive-level patients (as clinically appropriate)

 - Gourmet meals created by a licensed nutritionist

 - Kitchenette area stocked with snacks